 When cooking time is done, let the pressure naturally release for 5 minutes, then do a quick release.
 Remove the cover and drain the beans.

-Add 1 chopped yellow onion, 1 teaspoon garlic powder and 1/2 teaspoon each of salt and pepper to the pot add cook for 3 minutes or until soft and fragrant.
+Add yellow onion, garlic powder, salt and pepper to the pot add cook for 3 minutes or until soft and fragrant.
 Add beef broth or water, brown sugar, tomato paste, mustard, Worcestershire sauce and the beans to the pot.

 Place the cover on the pot and set the timer to 5 minutes on high pressure (use the pressure cook setting).
 It will take the Instant Pot around 5 minutes to build up pressure before it begins cooking.

 When cooking is done, do an immediate quick release to release remaining pressure.
 Remove the cover and serve immediately.

-This recipe has tons of flavor, but if you want to play around with extra flavor consider one or more of the following: Add a couple tablespoons of maple syrup or bbq sauce.
+- This recipe has a ton of flavor, but if you want to play around with extra flavor consider one or more of the following: Add a couple tablespoons of maple syrup or bbq sauce.
 Add a drop or two of liquid smoke for a delicious smoky flavor!
 Replace all or some of the bacon with ground pork.
 Use additional salt and pepper or even a seasoned salt.